siddharthsky/obesity-dataset-eda-predictive-modelling-ML-p/README.md

 Dataset
 -------

-The dataset contains information about various physical measurements of participants.
+The dataset contains information about various measurements of participants.
 The columns in the dataset are:

-*   Weight: Weight of the participant (lbs)
-*   Height: Height of the participant (inches)
-*   Age: Age of the participant (years)
-*   Gender: Gender of the participant (Male/Female)
-*   BMI: BMI of the participant (calculated from weight and height)
-*   Abdomen Circumference: Abdominal circumference of the participant (inches)
-*   Glucose: Glucose level of blood (mg/dl)
-*   BloodPressure: Blood pressure level (mm hg)
-*   SkinThickness: Skin thickness (mm)
-*   Insulin: Insulin level of blood (mu U/ml)
-*   Diabetes: Has diabetes (0/1)
-*   Obesity: Is obese (0/1, target variable)
+**Attributes related with eating habits are:**

+- Frequent consumption of high caloric food (FAVC),
+- Frequency of consumption of vegetables (FCVC),
+- Number of main meals (NCP),
+- Consumption of food between meals (CAEC),
+- Consumption of water daily (CH20),
+- and Consumption of alcohol (CALC).

+**Attributes related with the physical condition are:**

+- Calories consumption monitoring (SCC),
+- Physical activity frequency (FAF),
+- Time using technology devices (TUE),
+- Transportation used (MTRANS),

+**Other variables were:**

+- Gender, Age, Height and Weight.